-Traditional defense contractors, corporations and startups alike are critical parts of the innovation ecosystem in which DARPA operates and all of these--whether large and small--can serve as performers of DARPA-funded R&D to generate revolutionary technologies and capabilities.
+Traditional defense contractors, corporations, and startups alike are critical parts of the innovation ecosystem in which DARPA operates, and all of these organizations—whether large or small—can serve as performers of DARPA-funded R&D to generate revolutionary technologies and capabilities.
+Additionally, industry partners can help transition DARPA-developed technologies from the laboratory into military or commercial applications.

-DARPA often hosts Proposers Days to provide information on recently released or soon-to-be released BAAs.
-Proposers Days are usually held at the DARPA Conference Center, Room 01-200, 675 N. Randolph Street, Arlington Virginia.
-The purpose of these conferences is to provide information on the program, promote additional discussion and address questions from potential proposers.
-Some Proposers Days also allow for registration of one-on-one meetings with the relevant DARPA program manager.
-Proposers Days are announced on www.fedbizopps.gov and www.grants.gov.
+Finally, DARPA typically hosts Proposers Days to provide information on recently released or soon to be released BAAs.
+The purpose of these meetings is to provide information on the program, promote additional discussion, and address questions from potential proposers.
+Some Proposers Days also allow for registration of one-on-one meetings with the PM.
+Proposers Days are announced via Special Notices on www.fbo.gov and www.grants.gov.

 You are now leaving the DARPA.mil website that is under the control and